How much car insurance do I need?

 No one can predict exactly how much you'd have to pay if you cause a crash.
 But the key question to ask is: Can you afford to cover any damages exceeding your coverage limits?
 The higher your liability coverage limits, the more damages your policy might cover.

-Collision coverage covers repairs to your car if you're in an accident.
-Comprehensive coverage covers your car if it's stolen or damaged outside of an accident.
-You might not have not a choice to carry this coverage if your car is leased or financed; most lenders will require you to carry enough coverage to cover the cost of repairs to your car.
+It depends.
+Collision coverage covers repairs to your car if you’re in an accident.
+Comprehensive coverage covers your car if it’s stolen or damaged by something other than a collision or rolling over.
+You might not have a choice to not carry this coverage if your car is leased or financed; most lenders will require you to carry enough coverage to cover the cost of repairs to your car.

-If your car is older, it might be time to drop the collision and comprehensive coverage and put that money into savings.
+If your car is older and not an antique, it might be time to drop the collision and comprehensive coverage and put that money into savings.
 You can take the cost of collision and comprehensive coverage and see if the insurance policy cost more or the same as the worth of your vehicle.
 If so, it might be time to drop the coverage.
 For example, if your car is worth $1,000 and your coverage costs $500 a year plus a $500 deductible, you're not really getting anything for your money.

 How much should my collision and comprehensive deductibles be?